jnozzi/cocoadev.com/SiteContent/General/BCWrapperSource.markdown

 Don't worry, it does.

 ----
-It's more of an example of how to use [[NSTask]] than being useful.
+It's more of an example of how to use General/NSTask than being useful.

 ----

-''"How can using this not strike anyone as a horrible idea?"''
+*"How can using this not strike anyone as a horrible idea?"*

-Rather than simply firing toll-speak at someone's contribution, how about saying something useful such as the '''way''' in which it's a "horrible idea"?
+Rather than simply firing toll-speak at someone's contribution, how about saying something useful such as the **way** in which it's a "horrible idea"?
 The concept is simple, really: instead of degrading this wiki by turning it into a repository of churlish self-superiority, add some actual wisdom.

 ----
 Okay, then let's begin.
 This wrapper class is an offshoot of a discussion of how to handle large numbers in Cocoa.
 This "solution" is anything but because: